iLib-js/ilib-resource-webpack-loader/README.md

   sure it is installed and that node_modules/.bin is in the path (or you can use npx to run it)
-    - Follow the directions in the loctool README to create a loctool project.json file for the application
+    - Follow the directions in the loctool README to create a loctool project.json file for the application and commit it to your repo
 1. Run the loctool to extract all of the localizable strings into xliff files
 1. Send the xliff files out for translation
-1. When the translated xliff files are returned, use the loctool again to generate the translated resource files in the path that specified in the second step above.
+1. When the translated xliff files are returned, use the loctool again to generate the translated json resource files in the path specified in the second step above.
 1. Add ilib-resource-webpack-loader in the webpack.config.js file with the appropriate options (details below)